hfboyce/tableau_course/_sources/lessons/tableau2.md

 Here is where we can select the plots we made on the worksheets and bring them together collectively on a dashboard.

-All we have to do, is drag the sheet to the visualization space.
+All we have to do is drag the sheet to the visualization space.

 <img src="imgs/dash_sheet1.png"  width = "85%" alt="404 image" />